Gatecrasher (role-playing game)

+Description

-DescriptionGatecrasher is a role-playing game set in the 24th century, where a transdimensional gate has been opened, allowing magic into the world.
+Gatecrasher is a role-playing game set in the 24th century, where a transdimensional gate has been opened, allowing magic into the world.
 The game is more light-hearted than dark, featuring monsters like "Golf Balls from Hell" and "Killer Pancakes", and deep space asteroids named Cheesers and This Stinking Rock.

+Publication history

-Publication historyGatecrasher was written by Michael Lucas and published in 1996 by Grey Ghost Press.
+Gatecrasher was written by Michael Lucas and published in 1996 by Grey Ghost Press.
 A revised second edition was published the following year, a 208-page softcover book designed again by Michael Lucas.